Bewica/challenge/README.md

 On this exercise we will need to create a very simple application with the following functionality:

 - A React interface that will allow to add users to a Firestore collection named `users`.
 Each user will have a `name`, `surname` and `email` field.
 - A Node.js backed with a route that will allow to check if a certain email has been compromised against the [';--have i been pwned?](https://haveibeenpwned.com/) database of compromised email addresses.
 This backend function won't return the result and instead will store it directly in Firebase in a new field for the existing user document called `isBreached`.
+Version 3 of the haveibeenpwned api now requires a subscription, you can mock an api response instead.
 - The web application will display the breach results for the existing users as soon as they become available in the users collection.

 ```